 Guiding families through divorce

-Much of the anxiety Long Islander’s feel about divorce comes from a lack of understanding about the process.
-Consulting a knowledgeable attorney can help your peace of mind, since you’re liable to discover options you didn’t know you had.
-With more than 29 years of experience helping Nassau County residents through divorce, Simonetti & Associates appreciates how important your decision-making is to the resolution of your case, and how much you depend on good information and sound advice.
+Much of the anxiety Long Islanders feel about divorce comes from a lack of understanding about the process.
+Consulting a knowledgeable attorney can help your peace of mind since you’re liable to discover options you didn’t know you had.
+With more than 35 years of experience helping Nassau & Suffolk County residents through a divorce, Simonetti & Associates appreciates how important your decision-making is to the resolution of your case, and how much you depend on good information and sound advice.
 We take a personal interest in the outcome of your case and strive to achieve the best results possible.
 We value communication during the divorce process, so we provide constant updates throughout your case.
 Our dedication to client care minimizes your stress as we help you finalize your divorce in the most amicable manner possible.

 Filing for a contested divorce in New York

 Filing a contested divorce in New York is very similar to filing any other civil lawsuit.
 You, as the filer, are the plaintiff, and your spouse is the defendant.
 The required steps are as follows:

 - The plaintiff files a summons and complaint or summons with notice at the county clerk’s office.
 The complaint must allege grounds for the divorce (including no-fault grounds) and make a request for how the plaintiff wants ancillary issues, such as spousal support, property division, and child custody, handled.
 Fees apply.

 - The plaintiff directs a qualified third party to serve a copy of the filed paperwork to the other spouse, the defendant, within 120 days of the filing.